sgalikeeva/COVID19_PPPLoans_And_Denver_Businesses/README.md

 - A Zoom account has been established for team meetings outside of class

 - Team meetings will be held at least once a week with flexible scheduling in order to accomodate workload and personal schedules

+## Deliverable 2
+- Description of the data exploration phase of the project

+- Description of the analysis phase of the project

+### Machine Learning Model
+- Description of preliminary data preprocessing

+- Description of preliminary feature engineering and preliminary feature selection, including the decision-making process

+- Description of how data was split into training and testing sets

+- Explanation of model choice, including limitations and benefits

+### Dashboard
+- Storyboard on a Google Slide(s)

+- Description of the tool(s) that will be used to create the final dashboard

+- Description of interactive element(s)